 The first and most important pillar of success is health.

 We understand how important affordable, quality health and preventive care are to our overall quality of life here in Los Angeles.
-Unfortunately, approximately 1 million of our residents are uninsured, which means missing out on prevention and treatment for chronic problems like asthma, diabetes and mental health.
+Unfortunately, 750,000 of our residents are uninsured, which means missing out on prevention and treatment for chronic problems like asthma, diabetes and mental health.
 And many who do have coverage have limited access to essential health services.
 These issues hit low-income communities hardest.

 But building healthier communities requires more than just access to care.
-We also focus on engaging health leaders and advocates to address the economic, environmental and other root causes of poor health.
+CCF brings together nonprofits and institutions to address the root causes of major health issues and disparities.
+We also focus on engaging health leaders and community members to advocate for programs and services that benefit public health.

 For more information, visit our health resource library.